Sri Aji Kresna Kepakisan: Arrival from Majapahit

 Sri Aji Kresna Kepakisan established his palace (puri) in Samprangan, in the Gianyar regency.
 With him went nine aristocrats from Java, who settled around the palace and assisted the ruler in his governance.
 Another grandee, Arya Gajah Para, settled at Tianyar on the north coast.
-However, the old population in the highland villages, the Bali Aga, violently resisted rule by the Javanese immigrants.
+However, the old population in the highland villages, the Bali Aga, violently resisted the rule of the Javanese immigrants.
 Their recalcitrance almost drove the king back to Java.
 Hearing about the trouble besetting his vassal, Gajah Mada sent a magic dagger (keris), Ki Lobar, to Samprangan.
 With its help, Sri Aji Kresna Kepakisan overcame all resistance.
-At his death he was succeeded by his son Dalem Samprangan, but the princely residence was within short moved from Samprangan to Gelgel near the south coast.
+At his death he was succeeded by his son Dalem Samprangan, but the princely residence was short moved from Samprangan to Gelgel near the south coast.

-Cultural and historical context

-The story of the Majapahit conquest of Bali and the immigration of Javanese to the island has had an enormous impact on the self-image of the Balinese.
-Balinese cultural ideals are traced back to Javanese models, and Majapahit stands as a powerful symbol of civilization.
-The historical background of Sri Aji Kresna Kepakisan's reign on Bali is controversial.
-A copper inscription, supposedly dated 1471, mentions a Ratu Pakisan from Majapahit who appears to be the same figure.
-That would place him more than a century later than the Majapahit conquest, although the authenticity of the inscription remains to be verified.
-Also, his youngest son Dalem Ketut, who founded the Gelgel palace, is supposed to have survived the fall of Majapahit on Java (early 16th century).
-The oldest dated account that mentions the origin of the Balinese kings, a geographical text by the Portuguese Manuel Godinho de Erédia (c.
-1600), asserts that these kings were descended from the rulers of Blambangan in East Java.
+Death

+Sri Aji Kresna Kepakisan, the king and founder of the Kepakisan Dynasty in Bali, ruled the Kingdom of Bali under the suzerainty of Majapahit for 28 years.
+His reign began with his coronation on ri pùrnnna ning kàrttika çaka yogan muni kang nètra dè ning bhaskara (4 October 1352 AD), and he died in 1380 AD.
+There are no historical records detailing the cause of his death.
+However, local sources mention that his funeral was conducted with the grandeur befitting a great king, in recognition of his significant contributions to preserving and upholding the indigenous Balinese customs and culture.

+He is now deified at Pura Pedharman Sri Aji Kresna Kepakisan, located within the Pura Agung Besakih temple complex, housed in an eleven-tiered Meru shrine roofed with stone.
+His ancestral temple (Pura Kawitan) is situated at the site of his former palace in the village of Samprangan, Gianyar, where he once ruled.
+The royal throne was succeeded by his eldest son, I Dewa Agung Agra Samprangan, who later bore the title Sri Aji Agra Samprangan Kepakisan, also known as "Dalem Samprangan".

+Family

+Dalem Kresna Kepakisan is recorded to have had five children with his queen consort—four sons and one daughter.
+He also had a son from a wife of Brahmin descent; however, due to certain circumstances, this child was later adopted by Sira Arya Kenceng, the Duke of Pucangan (present-day Tabanan).

+A geographical text by Manuel Godinho de Erédia, a Portuguese explorer, dated to the year 1600, confirms that the kings of Bali were originally descended from East Java.